urbanopt/urbanopt.github.io/customization/run_simulation.md

 To modify or build your own gem that generates OpenStudio energy simulation results, here are the details of our code.

 The first code block below creates and runs a `baseline_scenario` parser for OpenStudio results.
 It also integrates REopt Lite settings for analysis during post processing.
-The example is set up so that the **REopt Lite** analysis will use assumptions defined in a `reopt/base_assumptions.json` file for a scenario level analysis, as well as for subsequent individual site analyses at the feature level.
+The example is set up so that the **REopt™ Lite** analysis will use assumptions defined in a `reopt/base_assumptions.json` file for a scenario level analysis, as well as for subsequent individual site analyses at the feature level.

 Inputs to this function are defined as follows: